apache/maven-build-cache-extension/src/site/markdown/performance.md

 </cache>
 ```

-### Use lazy restore
+### Use a lazy restore

-By default, cache tries to restore all artifacts for a project preemptively.
-Lazy restore could give a significant time
-and resources wins for remote cache by avoiding requesting and downloading unnecessary artifacts from cache.
-Use command
+By default, the cache tries to restore all artifacts for a project preemptively.
+Lazy restore could give significant time by avoiding requesting and downloading unnecessary artifacts from the cache.
-line flag:
+It is beneficial when small changes are a dominating build pattern.
+Use command line flag:

 ```
 -Dmaven.build.cache.lazyRestore=true";
 ```

-Note: In case of cache corruption lazy cache cannot fallback to normal execution, it will fail instead.
-To heal the
-corrupted cache need to force rewrite of the cache or remove corrupted cache entries manually
+In cache corruption situations, the lazy cache cannot support fallback to normal execution.
+It will fail instead.
+To heal the corrupted cache, manually remove corrupted cache entries or force cache rewrite.

 ### Disable project files restoration

-By default, cache support partial restore of source code state from cached generated sources (and potentially more,
+By default, cache supports the partial restoration of source code state from cached generated sources (and potentially more,
 depending on configuration).
-This could be helpful in local environment, but likely unnecessary and adds overhead in
-continuous integration.
-To disable add command line flag
+It is helpful in a local environment but likely unnecessary and adds overhead in continuous integration.
+To disable, add a command line flag.

 ```
 -Dmaven.build.cache.restoreGeneratedSources=false";